Bhargavi-hash/Motion-sensor-for-occupancy-detection/ML/README.md

 > pickle<br>
 > joblib<br>

-## steps to perform prediction on the given input
+## How to perform prediction on the given input
 1) download the files into a folder.
 2) run predict.py/prediction.ipynb by giving pixel_matrix_list and corresponding pir_status as the input to get the predicted number of people as output.